Doctors Note Logo

 Conclusion

-Sleeping more than 10 hours and still feeling tired isn’t laziness—it’s your body’s signal that something needs attention.
-Whether it’s a sleep disorder, hormonal imbalance, nutritional deficiency, mental health concern, or even a sign of serious illness like liver disease, taking action is the first step toward feeling rested again.
+Sleeping more than 10 hours and still feeling tired is not laziness—it's your body's signal that something needs attention.
+The most common causes are sleep disorders, hormonal or electrolyte imbalances, nutritional deficiencies, mental health concerns, or medication effects.
 By tracking your sleep, optimizing your habits, testing for common conditions, and consulting with a medical professional, you can get to the root of the problem and reclaim your energy.

 Thinking about asking ChatGPT?Ask me instead